 Rancocas Friends School was a private school founded in 1807.
 Two Civil War schools were built: Bunker Hill School, now part of our Municipal Building on Rancocas Road, and Union School on Burrs Road, now the Charlie Brown’s site.
 These schools closed in the early 1900′s and our children attended Mt.
 Holly schools until the Westampton School was built in 1955.
 Woodlane Cemetery, a Friends Burial grounds on Woodlane Road, is the oldest burial place in the north of Burlington County.
 Another Friends cemetery is on Centerton road.

 Today, Westampton Township, with approximately 8,813 residents, is a thriving community with prime commercial acreage, a wide choice of residential communities, the Rancocas State Park which houses the Rankokus Indian Reservation and the Nature Center, and two Country Clubs with 18 hole championship golf courses.
 Our children attend two modern schools through eighth grade and a regional high school.

 A County Complex is located on Woodlane Road which includes a modern public library, public health and safety center, human services center and two county schools.

-The township government consists of a five member elected committee, fully staffed municipal offices, a 22 member Police Department, and a combined paid and volunteer fire company and emergency squad.
+The township government consists of a five member elected committee, fully staffed municipal offices, a 23 member Police Department, and a combined paid and volunteer fire company and emergency squad.
 Numerous boards and commissions are made up of concerned citizens from all walks of life.
 An active recreation program provides a myriad of activities for our residents.
-Our residents can enjoy numerous tennis courts, a roller hockey court, four playgrounds and two baseball/softball fields.
+Our residents enjoy numerous tennis courts, playgrounds, baseball/softball fields and two turf soccer/football fields.